pingcap/docs/reference/tools/tiup/overview.md

 For example, if you run the `tiup list` command, TiUP directly runs its own internal code; if you run the `tiup playground` command, TiUP first checks whether there is a local package named "playground", and if not, TiUP downloads the package from the mirror, and then run it.

-All TiUP commands are described in [Managing Components with TiUP](/reference/tools/tiup/manage-component.md).
+All TiUP commands are described in [Managing Components with TiUP Commands](/reference/tools/tiup/manage-component.md).
 All TiUP components are divided into the following topics by component:

 - [Quickly Deploy a Local TiDB Cluster](/reference/tools/tiup/playground.md): introduce the playground component
 - [Deploy and Maintain an Online TiDB Cluster](/reference/tools/tiup/cluster.md): introduce the cluster component